Improving Revenue Cycle Management

-Ranked the nation’s top cancer hospital by U.S. News & World Report’s “America’s Best Hospitals” survey, The University of Texas M. D. Anderson Cancer Center is one of the world’s most respected centers devoted exclusively to eliminating cancer in Texas, the nation, and the world through outstanding programs that integrate patient care, research and prevention, and through education for undergraduate and graduate students, trainees, professionals, employees and the public.
+Ranked the nation’s top cancer hospital for over 25 years by U.S. News & World Report’s “America’s Best Hospitals” survey, The University of Texas MD Anderson Cancer Center is one of the world’s most respected centers devoted exclusively to eliminating cancer in Texas, the nation, and the world through outstanding programs that integrate patient care, research and prevention, and through education for undergraduate and graduate students, trainees, professionals, employees and the public.

-In early 2004, while seeking to improve its revenue cycle management, the organization identified Professional Charge Capture as a technology capable of enhancing revenue, as well as driving workflow and compliance improvements.
-M. D. Anderson was interested in this solution because it could serve as an effective replacement for the institution’s highly-manual paper-based charge capture workflow.
+In early 2004, while seeking to improve its revenue cycle management, the organization identified charge capture automation as a promising technology capable of enhancing revenue, as well as driving workflow and compliance improvements.
+MD Anderson was interested in this solution because it could serve as an effective replacement for the institution’s highly-manual paper-based charge capture workflow.
 This process consisted of clinicians documenting procedures on paper, in both the outpatient and inpatient settings; the collected information was then translated and codified by professional coding staff.

 The study revealed that, after taking into consideration patient volume changes and rate increases, for physician-users of MedAptus, gross charges increased by more than $1 million, when compared to the group’s 2005 baseline.
 When annualized, this experienced gross charge improvement equates to over $2 million, or approximately $50,000 per provider, on average.